sroberts/sroberts.github.io/_posts/2016-01-19-travel-opsec.md

 ### <i class="fa fa-globe"></i> International Travel Rule #3: Be Aware of your Surroundings

 I don't know how to suggest how you do this, but you need to do it.
 That's not super helpful, [so I'm doing what anyone does, Googling it](http://bfy.tw/3oW0).
-I recommend reading this [article from Psycology Today on Becoming Aware](https://www.psychologytoday.com/blog/pathological-relationships/201206/becoming-aware).
+I recommend reading this [article from Psychology Today on Becoming Aware](https://www.psychologytoday.com/blog/pathological-relationships/201206/becoming-aware).
 If that isn't ninja enough for you I suppose you may want to read [the articles tagged "How To Become Aware of Your Surroundings" from the WayOfNinja](http://wayofninja.com/tag/how-to-become-aware-of-your-surroundings/) but I don't recommend it.

 ### <i class="fa fa-globe"></i> International Travel Rule #4: Carry Your Devices with you At All Times